Iceland in November: Everything You Need To Know

 Icelandic Language Day: November 16

-Icelandic is a remarkable language with an incredibly complex declension system.
-It's noted for its use of neologism (as opposed to using foreign loan words).
+The Icelandic language has an incredibly complex declension system.
+I It's noted for its use of neologism (as opposed to using foreign loan words).
 For example, the Icelandic term for a computer is "tölva," comprised of the words "to count" and "oracle."

 Icelandic Language Day coincides with the birthday of the beloved Icelandic poet and naturalist Jonas Hallgrimsson (16 November 1807 – 26 May 1845).
 He was one of the founders of the Icelandic-language journal Fjolnir, published in Copenhagen between 1835 and 1847.
 This journal played a key role in obtaining Iceland's independence from Denmark.